LebeerLab/skin_acne_study/README.md

 # skin_acne_study
-Placeholder for our new skin/acne study
+Placeholder for our new skin/acne study.
+More to be coming soon.